 In the Western world of coffee, Timemore is the new kid on the block.
 Although they were started back in 2012 in China, it is only recently that they have been more widely acknowledged and promoted in the specialty coffee community.
-This group – reportedly founded by a group of Chinese coffee-loving friends – is now widely known for its coffee scale, hand grinders, pour-over kettles, and drippers.
+This group – reportedly founded by a group of Chinese coffee-loving friends – is now widely known for its coffee scales, hand grinders, pour-over kettles, and drippers.
 They are now well-reputed for attention to detail and for coffee products that are designed by people who know and understand coffee.

-Timemore Black Mirror Review
+Timemore Black Mirror Scale Review

 In terms of aesthetics, we are pretty impressed.
 Following closely to the Acaia scale look may have been unoriginal, but it was a safe option.
-As such, the rounded edges and jet black top do look good in their subdued simplicity.
+As such, the rounded edges and jet-black top do look good in their subdued simplicity.

 In terms of the quality of the components used, the Timemore scale also measures up.
 As mentioned above, Timemore is a company that is dedicated to quality, which is a prerequisite if any company wishes to gain traction in the specialty coffee world.
-And so, as far as current reports and customer reviews show, they haven’t cut corners on production, but this is a coffee scale that will last if you treat it with care.
+And so, as far as current reports and customer reviews show, they haven’t cut corners on production, but this is a scale that will last if you treat it with care.

 Responsiveness has to do with time lag.
 Even a short lag can quickly affect the accuracy of your brew, particularly with soft brews like pour-over coffee.
-This is a common issue with coffee scales and is present to whatever degree in most scales.
-However, overall the Timemore Black Mirror is highly responsive with almost no lag.
-The only lag present is due not to the weighing sensor but instead to the lack of physical buttons.
+This is a common issue with scales and is present to whatever degree in most scales.
+However, overall the Timemore Black Mirror scale is highly responsive with almost no lag.
+The only lag present is due not to the weighing sensor but instead to the lack of physical power and time buttons.
 The on-screen buttons have a slight lag (a matter of milliseconds is what we are talking about) from touch to beginning weighing.

-This certainly shouldn’t be a deal-breaker and, to be honest, is somewhat expected at this price point (for example, the Hario Drip Scale, which is a similar price, has even more lag).
+This certainly shouldn’t be a deal-breaker and, to be honest is somewhat expected at this price point (for example, the Hario Drip Scale, which is a similar price, has even more lag).

 The other thing to note regarding functionality is that the Timemore Scale is NOT a smart scale.
 That is, it does not offer Bluetooth compatibility.
 Its older brother, the Timemore Black Mirror 2 Dual Sensor, is a smart scale, but this model isn’t and so CANNOT connect to external apps.

-As mentioned above, the Timemore scale begs to be compared with the Acaia scale range.
+As mentioned above, the Timemore Black Mirror scale begs to be compared with the Acaia scale range.
 They both share the same look, feel, and basic usability.
 However, it is really comparing apples and oranges.
 Certainly, they look similar, but the fact that the Acaia scale is a smart scale really puts it in a completely different category from the Timemore.